Axford/DroneNode/src/README.md

 * allow easy editing of input params via UI
 * explore a node-based visualisation of param wiring

-INA219
-* Add low voltage event - threshold and an output param (0, 1)

 Switch module
 * can switch between two or more inputs based on a control value